cutehamster290-tech/My-Experience-in-Batch/README.md

 # My-Experience-in-Batch
-This is what i made in Batch:
+This is what i made in Batch: (learned in 1-2 days, 2-3 weeks ago.)

 - a system that makes you create some accounts and add currency in that account, it also saves data in a .txt file.
 - a script that when u run asks for password and then hides/shows a specific folder.